-You will receive an email from guard.me@SFU regarding your enrollment, attached will be your policy information which you have to keep for future reference as you will need it for direct billing or to submit a claim.
+This card can be used for direct billing at some pharmacies, medical clinics, and dental offices.
+Make sure to keep this for future reference as you will need it for direct billing or to submit a claim.
 If you have not received an email from guard.me@SFU, please contact them at email@example.com.

 How and when can I opt out of guard.me@SFU?

 To opt out of guard.me@SFU, visit their website.
 Click the "graduate" category and follow the opt-out instructions.
 To see the opt out deadlines for guard.me@SFU click here.

-- A Collections Notice can not be used to opt-out.
+- A Collections Notice cannot be used to opt-out

 - The name and date of birth on your BC MSP card must match SFU records.